-Weekly meetings were held in the British American Hotel, the future sites of the Beer Store, then Hendon Hole, and now the Four Points Sheraton.
+Weekly meetings were held in the British American Hotel, the future sites of a Brewer’s Retail, Hendin Hole, and now the Four Points Sheraton.
 18 Rotarians were admitted in March; by the end of May the number had risen to 25.
 But what I find sad is that 11 of the original 18 had left 1 ½ years later.
-Of note, on 8 Dec 1921, Bruce Jackson’s grandfather, Charles Jackson was accepted for membership with the classification of Ladies Wear.
-Three generations of Jacksons have been in the club since that first year, but that record ended when Bruce died in April, 2009 – that’s 88 years.
+Of note, on 8 Dec 1921, Charles Jackson was accepted for membership with the classification of Ladies Wear.
+On 3 January, 1956, his son Bruce joined.
+Two generations of Jacksons had been in the club since its first year, but that record of 88 years ended when Bruce died in April, 2009.

 In 1923, the newly chartered club began to give Service Above Self with a focus on underprivileged and crippled children.
 The first fundraising project was sponsorship of a minstrel show put on in Grant Hall by RMC cadets in aid of Dr. Barnardo's Boys, who were orphaned boys from London England, brought to Canada to live primarily on farms.
 This event raised $450.